Embracing the Curve: 2025’s Interior Design Revolution

 - 2 min read

 As we move further into 2025, a bold and beautiful design trend is making waves in the world of interiors—curves.
 Gone are the days of sharp angles and straight lines dominating our spaces.
-Instead, fluid forms, arched doorways, rounded furniture, and soft silhouettes are redefining how we think about comfort, elegance, and modern living.
+Instead, fluid forms, arched doorways, rounded furniture, and soft silhouettes are redefining comfort, elegance, and modern living.
+As Decorilla explains, this movement “celebrates the beauty of smooth curves and organic shapes” in furniture and decor.

 Why Curves?